In early 2010, an environmental group sued several fish oil manufacturers for selling polluted fish oil.

 But you don’t have to make such dramatic choices.
 Cod is not the only source of Omega-3 available to you!

-I know many people who take cod liver oil because it contains these Vitamins A and D. That’s silly!
+I know many people who take cod liver oil because it contains these Vitamins A and D. Both are critical, but there are purer sources.

-If you want Vitamin A, make like Bugs Bunny and bite into a carrot!
-And if you want Vitamin D, cod liver oil doesn’t give you enough of it anyway.
+If you want Vitamin A, you can take a purified Vitamin A extract from cod liver oil – get the goodies minus the contaminants.
+And if you want Vitamin D, cod liver oil doesn’t give you enough of it anyway…unless you take it by the spoonfuls.
 You’ll still need a separate Vitamin D supplement.
 You need about 4000 IU per day and cod liver has less than 10% of it.

 Fermented Cod Liver Oil

-The manufacturing of this product is steeped in more voodoo and fog than a health product ought to be.
+The manufacturing of modern FCLO product is more shrouded than a health product ought to be.
+Technically you cannot ferment oils and fats, so it should be called ‘Putrefied liver oil.’

 Is My Cod Liver Oil-bashing Fair?